UdelaRInterior/ansible-role-proxmox-create-kvm/README.md

 # Target node.
 Only allowed if the original VM is on shared storage.
 pve_kvm_clone_target: "{{ pve_node }}"

-# ID of VM to be cloned
-# pve_kvm_clone_vmid: 100

-# VMID for the clone.
-If newid is not set, the next available VMID will be fetched from ProxmoxAPI.
-# pve_kvm_clone_newid: 400

 #####################################################
 #### To create a KVM from scratch